sigmie/docs.sigmie.com/src/pages/docs/indices/mapping.md

 ---
 title: Mapping
-description: Document field data type definition.
+description: Document fields data types.
 ---

-Defining your Document field data types.
+Document fields data types.

 ---

+Index mappings are defined in your Index settings in the "Mappings" tab.

+[IMG]

 ## Text

-In most cases Searches are performed against **Text** fields, containing human written unstructured text like a description, or a title of something.
+In most cases, Searches are performed against **Text** fields containing human written unstructured text like a description or a title of something.

 ### Search as your type

 This field type is optimized for "Search as you type" functionality.
-Where for example you privide your application user an input field to type, and you are displaying bellow the potential match candidates in a dropdown box.
+Where for example you provide your application using an input field to type, and you are displaying below the potential match candidates in a dropdown box.

 Choose this type if the field contains something like